zkFold/zkfold-cardano/e2e-test/src-docs/plonk/main.typ

 #set align(center)
 #set text(size: 18pt)
-*End-to-end zkFold Token test*
+*End-to-end test for the Plonk verifier*

 #set align(start)
 #set text(size: 12pt)

-*A ZK-KYC example:* Alice wants to send ada to Bob, and some tokens which confirm that a proof of the scheme exists.
+*A ZK-KYC example:* Alice wants to mint and send Bob a token that represents a proof of some statement about Bob.

 - The first transaction is a setup that needs to be performed only once for this application;
 - In the second transaction, Alice minting tokens and sends ada + tokens to Bob;